-- Taking care of herself– Introducing factors that protect us from stress.
-These include 30 minutes of daily exercise, eating healthy, good sleep hygiene and doing something kind for herself such as lighting a candle or a cheap massage.
+- Taking care of her– Introducing factors that protect us from stress.
+These include 30 minutes of daily exercise, eating healthy, good sleep hygiene and doing something kind for her such as lighting a candle or a cheap massage.
 It replenishes our spirit.

 In time Miriam will learn how the dynamic process of resilience alleviates stress.
 This learning and adaptation will assist her to face, feel and work through other difficult life circumstances that may present in the future.

 Sometimes life can be difficult and you may need some professional help to enable you to move forward.
 This is not a sign weakness: it’s a smart move to maintain your quality of life and protect you from stress that can trigger mental illness.
 Don’t hesitate to speak with your doctor who can refer you to an appropriate health professional or use your EAP (employee assistance program) for free counselling.